trudi-group/ipfs-metric-exporter/README.md

 This value configures a cutoff for how many agent version strings should be reported to prometheus.
 The remainder (everything that doesn't fit within the cutoff) is summed and reported as `others` to prometheus.

-### `TCPServerConfig`
+### `AMQPServerAddress`

-This configures the TCP server used to export a pubsub mechanism for Bitswap monitoring in real time.
+This configures the AMQP server to connect to in order to publish Bitswap messages and connection events.
-If this section is missing or `null`, the TCP server will not be started.
-Bitswap monitoring is performed regardless.
-See below on how the TCP server works.

-The `ListenAddresses` field configures the endpoints on which to listen.
+If this is left empty, no real-time processing of Bitswap messages will take place.

+### `MonitorName`

+Any events published to AMQP are tagged with the name of the origin monitor.
+This configures that name.
+If left empty, defaults to the hostname.

 ### `HTTPServerConfig`